solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 always paid the cost of every code path even if it was logically "branched over".

-For loops, shader compilers simply had to unroll them to remove the need for branches.
+For loops, shader compilers simply had to completely unroll them to remove the need for branches.
 Not a bad result, but this could easily result in shader programs exceeding the very small available program storage space in the early hardware.

-For this generation of hardware branches were therefore definitely "bad", but luckily for us this is now ancient history and not relevant to modern GPUs.
+For this generation of hardware, branches were therefore definitely "bad".
+Luckily for us this is now ancient history and not relevant to modern GPUs.

 DSP-like hardware
 -----------------

-The next generations of hardware added support for native branches, allowing all of the control flow you would expect to see supported in a modern processor.
+The next generations of hardware added support for native branches, allowing all of the control flow constructs that you would expect to see supported in a modern processor.
 However, the shader cores often used DSP-like approaches in their hardware design.
 These can be significantly impacted by the presence of branches, even if the branches themselves are not actually that slow.

-For this hardware generation there were no warps or waves; shader cores executed single threads as independent entities.
-Data processing pipelines could issue multiple operations per clock from a single thread, but typically relied on static compile-time scheduling techniques such as VLIW instruction bundles and SIMD vector operations.
+For this hardware generation shader cores executed single threads as independent entities, predating the modern warp/wave designs we see today.
+Cores could issue multiple operations per clock from a single thread, but typically relied on static compile-time scheduling techniques such as VLIW instruction bundles and SIMD vector operations.
 These pipelines could be very fast, but relied upon the shader compiler being able to to find the parallelism inside each thread to fill the available width of the data path.

-In general, compilers can only group parallel options that are all inside the same "basic block" of instructions.
-From the compiler point of view each basic block has the same execution scope and therefore is known to be atomically schedulable.
-Branches break up the program into smaller basic blocks, and therefore restrict performance because the compiler gets a smaller pool of instructions to choose from when trying to pack out each issue cycle ...
+Compilers break programs into basic blocks, which are sets of instructions that are guaranteed to be executed together.
+When bundling sets of instructions from one thead to fill these wide pipelines, compilers will generally be restricted to bundling from within a single basic block.
+Branches are "bad" in this architecture because they break up the program into smaller basic blocks, and therefore give the compiler a smaller pool of instructions to use when trying to fill the pipeline.

 The shader below computes a rather nasty (definitely not PBR) specular light contribution from two light sources.
 This entire shader is effectively a single